 Charles holds a masters in business administration, focusing on strategy and organisational change, from the University of Oxford.

-Chris Clague is a senior editor for The Economist Intelligence Unit's thought leadership division in Asia.
+Chris Clague is a managing editor for The Economist Intelligence Unit's thought leadership division in Asia.
 He is an expert in international trade and trade policy and has also advised clients throughout the Asian region on the strategic implications of megatrends and political risk.
 He was a consultant in The EIU’s Tokyo office and was the project leader and editor for the EIU/Nikkei BP publication The World to 2050 (available in Japanese only).

 Prior to joining The EIU, he was a senior consultant and Director of China Operations for a boutique consulting firm that worked with governments and MNCs on issues related to international trade, investment, and commodities.